hbeni/fgcom-mumble/client/plugin.spec.md

 Initialization
 --------------
-The plugin initializes with emtpy internal data.
+The plugin initializes with emtpy internal data and default cofiguration options.

+After loading, the plugin searches for a config file in various locations, whose contents will be parsed (the format is ini-style, e.g `key=value`, comments start with `;`).
+Contents overwrite previously set state, so there can be potentially an hierarchy of config files.
+The [example `fgcom-mumble.ini`](mumble-plugin/fgcom-mumble.ini) shows what options are supported currently.
+Installation instructions (like paths) are given in the [client `README.md`](../README.md) file.

 When receiving local input data (see below), the internal state is updated (ie new radios get registered, frequencies set etc).

 If joining the special mumble channel `fgcom-mumble`, the plugin will start to handle all clients audio streams in that channel.